2017 Wastewater Projects

 This web site will explain the business of wastewater treatment, what we are doing to make improvements and upgrades to our system, what you can do to help maintain our city sewer lines, and where to call if you have concerns or questions about outdoor odors.

-Grand Island has one wastewater treatment plant that serves the entire city area of 43,000 people.
+Grand Island has one wastewater treatment plant that serves a community of 50,000 people.
 It is operational 24 hours a day, 7 days a week ( 24/7) over 365 days a year, with scheduled routine maintenance and/or special cleaning requiring periodic shutdowns of individual plant processes.
 Twenty seven (27) full-time staff operate and manage the plant, including trained professionals such as lab technicians, process control personnel, operators, maintenance crews and administrative personnel.
 The WWTP has emergency crews that are on stand-by 24/7, 365 days a year.

 Funding of our wastewater services comes from user fees.